Skip to main content

 Veterans burial benefits are services the US Department of Veterans Affairs provides for eligible veterans, which can include burial in a national cemetery, a government headstone or marker, a burial flag, and a Presidential Memorial Certificate.

-For eligible veterans, the VA may provide a gravesite in a national cemetery with opening and closing, a grave liner, and perpetual care at no cost, plus a headstone or marker, a burial flag, and military funeral honors.
+For an eligible veteran, the VA may provide a gravesite in a national cemetery with opening and closing, a grave liner, and perpetual care at no cost, plus a government headstone or marker, a burial flag, a Presidential Memorial Certificate, and military funeral honors such as a flag fold and the playing of Taps.
+Eligible spouses and certain dependents can often be buried alongside the veteran.

 See also